lehrblogger/lehrblogger.com-octopress/source/_posts/2009-02-02-programming-a-to-z-assignment-2-repunctuatejava.md

   - assignments
   - ITP
   - ITP - A2Z
-excerpt: "\"Expanding on/explicitly exacerbating the problem of punctuation.\""
+blurb: "\"Expanding on/explicitly exacerbating the problem of punctuation.\""
-show_excerpt: true
+show_blurb: true
 ---
 The second assignment was posted [here][1], and was to